l-zeuch/yagpdb.vim/test/README.md

 ### Sourcing Plugin Files

 You'll need to source the Vim Script files in order to test them.
-However, theres a few things to keep in mind:
+However, there are a few things to keep in mind:

 The CWD is set to the directory from which the `Vader` command is invoked.
 When you use the given Makefile (as you should), this is set to `test/`, respective to the root of the repository.
 This means that relative paths only ever have one level of nesting, at most.

 This means that the following directive for a theoretical file in `test/syntax/` **will not work**: